ohlemacher/pychallenge/README.md

             - Two strings of numbers named first and second.
 They have different lengths.
     - Solution:
         - first and second are of different lengths so they cannot be coordinates used together.
         - They are instead represent two lines.
-The numbers are coordinates concatenated, e.g. [x0, y0, x1, y1...].
+The numbers are coordinates concatenated, e.g. [x, y0, x1, y1...].
         - Use zip() to create a list of coordinate tuples for both first and second.
         - Use the PIL library to draw both lines.
+        - The black dots are a red herring.
         - Answer: The lines form the outline of a cow but it has horns so it is really a bull.

 10. bull (Python and C++)
     - Problem: After examining a sequence of integers, determine the length of the 30th iteration.
-    - "The stupidist problem you could concievably imagine, that led to the most complicated answer you could concievablely imagine." -- John Conway
+    - "The stupidest problem you could conceivably imagine, that led to the most complicated answer you could conceivably imagine." -- John Conway
     - Conway's constant: 1.303577269
         - a[n+1] ~= a[n]**conways_constant
     - See: https://www.youtube.com/watch?v=ea7lJkEhytA